shoch77/task1AI-WEEK4-/README.md

 This guide provides step-by-step instructions for setting up and launching TurtleBot3 navigation using ROS Noetic.
 The process includes installing necessary packages, setting up the simulation environment in Gazebo, creating a map using SLAM (Simultaneous Localization and Mapping), and launching the navigation stack.
 <br> <br>

+## - Prerequisites
+Ensure to install all the required dependences!!

 ## Step 1: Install TurtleBot Packages